 |Cycle edit layer||When editing an item, press Tab to cycle through the layers on the tile.
 You can also right click the tile again to cycle layers.|

 This is a guide to help you get higher ratings on King Rabbit levels!
-The best levels have a chance to be selected by the RareSloth team and added to the campaign.

 Work backwards from the goal and create mini-challenges.
 Think about what you want your players to do and in which order.
 The more challenges you layer in, the harder the level becomes overall.

 Play test segments of your level quickly to see how it feels.
-Watching your friend test your level is a good way to see what is working or isn’t working.
+Watching a friend test your level is a good way to see what is working or isn’t working.
 You want people to be able to beat your level, but not too easily.
 Finding a middle-ground can be a challenge.
 If you find your level isn’t getting good ratings, try to look for points where the level might be frustrating for players, and make sure the level isn’t too easy to beat!
 You can always tweak your level designs which will reset your ratings.